 I always thought a good way to stay motivated and look forward is to have goal you can accomplish in a short term, about 3 to 12 months maximum.
 It’s at least the way I dealt with my life after being graduated.

 I’m not such a big planner and I’ve been asked couple times what was my plan for the next 5 years.
-My answer was always the same, 5 years ago I had no clue I would be where I am, doing what I do.
-In that way I always stayed opened to opportunities and replied vaguely.
+My answer has always been the same, 5 years ago I had no clue I would be where I am today, doing what I do.
+It’s stay a difficult question to get a concrete answer.

 Recently I read a blog about a different solution: doing plans for the next 5 years but make it happen in 3 years.
 I liked that idea, enough to do a list about things I want to accomplish in the next 5 years.